 Assignment occurs post-approval and when the candidate is ready to seek a first call in the ELCA.
-You, along with the seminary and your candidacy committee, must complete a series of forms in order for the ELCA to consider you for assignment in one of its 9 regions.
-Regional Assignment is followed shortly by a synodical assignment in one of the 65 synods of the ELCA.
+You, along with the seminary and your candidacy committee, must complete a series of forms in preparation for assignment to one of the 9 regions of the ELCA.
+Regional Assignment is followed shortly by a synodical assignment to one of the ELCA's 65 synods.

 Forms for Approval and Assignment

 The general understanding of how completion of internship relates to the process of faculty approval of ELCA seniors is as follows:

 Internship is expected to be completed, including the final internship evaluations received by the Contextual Learning Office, before ELCA seniors are eligible for the faculty vote on their approval recommendation for ordination.
 Following faculty action, synodical candidacy committees make the final decision on all questions of approval.
 There are three possible exceptions:

 - In the case of concurrent/part-time internships, the above expectation is modified in the following way.
 When the first twelve months of the concurrent/part-time internship have been completed, a student may be considered by the faculty in the succeeding semester.
 Prior to a vote in a faculty meeting, summary paragraphs from the final internship evaluations must be submitted by the supervising pastor, the lay internship committee, and the intern.
 If faculty recommendation for approval is given, it will be contingent upon satisfactory completion of the internship.